Last updated on September 7th, 2022

 This Caramelized Onion and Pear Tart starts with puff pastry and ends with melted gorgonzola!
 An easy appetizer that looks impressive enough for guests!

 Sometimes you create a recipe for no other reason than you want to combine all of your favorite ingredients.
-You see these ingredients just sitting around your house and the urge strikes to throw them altogether in one dish and see what you come up with!
+You see these ingredients just sitting around your house and the urge strikes to throw them all together in one dish and see what you come up with!